What is the best food for dogs?

-- Cook and drain the rice and aside in a large bowl
+- Cook and drain the oats and set aside in a large bowl

-- Add the chicken pieces and coconut oil to a pan and fry.
-Allow to cool and blitz them in a food processor and add to the rice. (do not dispose of the coconut oil)
+- Add the chicken pieces to a pan and fry.
+Allow to cool and tear into smaller pieces.

-- Hardboil the eggs, finish them in cold water and peel off shells.
-Blitz the eggs in a food processor and add to the rice
+- Hardboil the eggs, finish them in cold water and peel off the shells.
+Blitz the eggs in a food processor and add to the oats

-- Drain the tuna and add the tuna meat to the rice.
+- Drain the tuna and add the tuna meat to the oats

-- Add the beef mince to the pan with the remaining coconut oil and cook for 2 minutes.
+- Add the beef mince to the pan and cook for 2 minutes.

-- Add the chicken livers to the food processor and blitz until smooth and creamy.
+- Add the beef liver to the food processor and blitz until smooth and creamy.
 Add to the minced beef and cook until lightly done.

-- Calculate your pet's daily meal requirements from the table opposite and add 2 (daily) servings per freezer bag.
+- Calculate a pet's daily meal requirements from the table opposite and add 2 (daily) servings per freezer bag.

 - Seal, label, date and freeze the pet food until required.

-CREATED BY NATURE — CRAFTED BY NUTRIFLEX — LOVED BY PETS
+CREATED BY NATURE — CRAFTED BY NUTRIFLEX — LOVED BY ANIMALS